thayumaanavan/CarND-Advanced-Lane-Lines/writeup.md

 * when Changing lanes or due to some lighting conditions, this may not work.
 * If the lane have some lane like shadow or cavity, it may affect my lane detection.
 I need to improve lane detection algorithm.
 * If the curvature is too large, my lane detection algorithm may fail to detect lane with the background.
-I may need to increase the degree of polynomial.
+This may be fixed using deep learning techniques which I will be learning in the upcoming lessons.